AceLikesGhosts/veddit/README.md

 a few simplistic applications can be found in [the examples folder](./examples),

-logging a user's about details is also very easy, and can be seen here:
+logging a user's about details is very easy, and can be seen here:
 ```v
 module main